 We can take three steps to analyse this question.

 - Let’s look at the first sentence: What is it about?
 It is about permissive parents – ie parents who give their children too much (or who give in to their child’s demands) and let them do too many things.

 - Next, the first question contains a pronoun (“this”) which refers to the ideas in the first sentence, and asks if it’s good or not.

 - The second question talks about the consequences – not for the parents, but for the children.

 I have deliberately chosen a slightly difficult question here in order to show you how to answer it.
-Usually the questions are a little more direct and obvious, but here you need to consider the three sentences in order, understanding each fully.
+Usually, the questions are a little more direct and obvious, but here you need to consider the three sentences in order, making sure to understand each fully.

 In a situation like this, if you make an incorrect assumption about the first or second parts of the sentence, it may cause a serious lack of coherence and cohesion, in addition to poor task achievement.

 For example, if you thought it was just about children not being made to study enough, you might write the next paragraph all about a lack of studying and the following one may come back closer to the correct idea because of the more specific question.
 This would look bad, indicating a lack of unity in your writing.

 Thankfully, it is not difficult to create a perfect two-part essay structure.
 In fact, it is very easy!